Skip to main content

 • Add fiber to their diet to help firm up stool.
 Try feeding your kitty one teaspoon to one tablespoon of plain, pureed pumpkin.
 Pumpkin also contains the compound cucurbitacin, which is believed to have some benefit in treating intestinal parasites.

 • Try to pinpoint and, if possible, eliminate or mitigate any sources of stress in your cat's life.
+Aside from diarrhea, other signs of stress in cats include excessive grooming, not using the litter box, hissing and aggression, hiding, increased vocalizations and decreased appetite.
 If the source of stress is unavoidable, cat pheromone diffusers or sprays might help relieve your kitty's anxiety and help them calm down enough for their digestion to return to normal.
+If you can’t identify the source of your kitty’s stress, you should talk to your vet about a possible underlying cause for their symptoms and ways to help your anxious cat.

 Persistent and severe diarrhea will need to be properly diagnosed by a vet to determine the underlying cause and the correct course of treatment.
 Depending on the cause, here's what your vet may prescribe.